K-M-Shehan/manimations/README.md

 > This directory contains a bunch of animations built with [Manim](https://docs.manim.community/) and managed using [uv](https://github.com/astral-sh/uv).

 ## Setup
-Make sure you have `uv` installed.
+Make sure that you have `uv` installed.

 If you haven't set up the environment: